aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OST to DOCM?</h2>

+OST (Offline Storage Table) is a file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+It is a proprietary file format of Microsoft Outlook and is not supported by other applications.
+Therefore, it is necessary to convert OST to DOCM (Microsoft Word Open XML Macro-Enabled Document) format to make the data accessible in other applications.

-For a Python developer, who is trying to add a OST to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOCM format.
+<h2>How Aspose.Total helps for OST to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of OST to DOCM easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOCM format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to automate the conversion process.
+It provides a simple and easy to use interface that can be used to convert OST to DOCM format quickly and efficiently.
+The API also provides a wide range of features such as support for various file formats, support for various programming languages, support for various operating systems, and support for various platforms.
+Furthermore, the API also provides a wide range of features such as support for various file formats, support for various programming languages, support for various operating systems, and support for various platforms.

+In conclusion, Aspose.Total for Python via .NET API is an ideal solution for developers who are looking to add a OST to DOCM conversion feature within their application.
+It provides a simple and easy to use interface that can be used to convert OST to DOCM format quickly and efficiently.
+The API also provides a wide range of features such as support for various file formats, support for various programming languages, support for various operating systems, and support for various platforms.

 {{% /blocks/products/pf/feature-page-summary %}}